GovnocodedByChapo/moonloader-definitions/README.md

 You can install this defintions using Lua Addon Manager.
 Press F1 and type `Open Addon Manager`, then click at `Lua: Open Addon Manager`.
 Find `moonloader` addon in this list and press `Install`

+## What will be in future?

+We want to make a full documentation, to make modding easier.
+My next goal is to complete documentation for mimgui (GUI library).